Peter-R-Huber/NPP-TabIndentSpaceAlign/README.md

 A lot (-:

-The current version does not differ much from the original version yet.
+My version does not differ much from the original version yet.
 But maybe improvements are possible now, that were not possible in 2012, when the original was implemented.
 The API for the communication between plugins and Notepad++ and the underlying Scintilla library have been extended since then.

 Installation